Hobbies and interests

 Volunteering

-Madison County Humane Society — Vice President of the Model Laboratory School Humane Society Club.
+Madison County Humane Society — I was Vice President of the Model Laboratory School Humane Society Club.
 I volunteered at the Madison County Humane Society prior to the COVID-19 pandemic.
 As Vice President I organize supply drives and fundraisers to raise money for the animals.2016 – 2023Volunteering

 Future Interests